You started a blog! Yay!

 I have a demo site and am using the Unwind Theme and it’s awesome.
 I customized it to look similar to my Twins Mommy set up.

-Your blog’s theme shouldn’t overpower your content on your blog.
+As a new blogger, your blog’s theme shouldn’t overpower your content on your blog.
 There is no need for fancy dots, or swirls or an image background.
 Typically a white background with dark font is easier to read.
 Your logo doesn’t have to be big, but it does have to be prominent.

 I have a tutorial on creating your logo if you need help!